 Kids are just like adults.
 They know the real score of the game, even if no one’s supposed to be counting.
 They know when someone’s been picked for doing good work and not just randomly selected.
 And they know when some ass kisser is yanking their chains.

 That’s one advantage of being a bitchy mom.
-At least they know that even if almost everyone around them is yanking their chains, chances are, one of them won’t be me.
+At least they know that even if almost everyone around them is motivating kids by yanking their chains, chances are, one of them won’t be me.